HEKPYTO/Katharsis-Web/README.md

 ---

-Built with ❤️ using SvelteKit and modern web technologies.
+Built using SvelteKit and modern web technologies.